How would you sum up the FightMatrix rating system?

 Fighter A is ranked in the Top 10 at Lightweight.. but they only had one fight there!

-Currently, the ranking system has division transparency.
+The rating system is division-adjusted, not division-specific.
 In other words, fighters carry their previous achievements with them to their new divisions.
-If Joe Smith has the 5th most points at Lightweight, he’s not the 5th best Lightweight, he is the 5th best fighter currently fighting at Lightweight.
+If Joe Smith moves from Welterweight to Lightweight and has the 5th most points at Lightweight, he’s not necessarily the 5th best Lightweight, he is the 5th best fighter currently fighting at Lightweight.
+This stands true as long as Joe beat a semi-legitimate opponent with the last 3 years in the division he is currently ranked.
+If not, some points are temporarily removed until he does so, or returns to his previous division.

 Hey, this guy is rated in the wrong division?
 How can I let you know?